saman-mb/SkyMobileDeveloperAcademy/exercises/homepage-ui/unit-test-exercise.md

 ### iOS App

 1. refactor your code to follow the MVVM architecture
-2. use the `XCTest` framework to unit test your model and presenter
+2. use the `XCTest` framework to unit test your model and view model
 3. implement your own mock objects by using protocols